bobthearsonist/bespoked-bikes/README.md

 - automapper for mapping between entities and dtos
 - jest for unit tests on frontend
 - "happy path" system tests with playwright if we have time
+- exception middleware for error handling
+- repository pattern for data access abstraction
+- dependency injection for service management
+- logging with microsoft.extensions.logging, json file logging provider
+- instrumentation with opentelemetry, console exporter for now
+- authorization that utilizes employee role for access
+- identityserver for auth if we have time

 ## design docs